SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 46. The rules are now imported, you need to associate them with a dataset to be run against.
 <br>![](/exercises/ex2/images/Ex02_Part03_46.png)

-47. Click '>' to bind the rule with a dataset.
+47. Click 'Create Rule Binding' to bind the rule with a dataset.
 <br>![](/exercises/ex2/images/Ex02_Part03_47.png)

 48. Click '+' to create a new binding.